 Next thing to focus on is trimming back trees to promote future growth.
 Remove any dead annuals that are in the ground.
 There is a chance that some of your annuals survived the winter and will continue to bloom for the rest of the year.
 Don’t cut back those or remove them.
 Trim any perennials and bushes.
 Apply a base layer of mulch around the perennials and trees.
 This will help regulate temperature and protect any new growth in the chance of a random freeze.
 Once the temperatures rise, you could plant any new annuals and apply a topcoat of mulch for color.

 Doing these things will help get your yard in picture perfect condition for the Spring market.
 Taking these steps now will allow more time to focus on things that are not time sensitive once it gets closer to putting your house on the market.
-Remember the front yard is sometimes the only thing prospective buyers will see when deciding on what houses to schedule a viewing, so making a good first impression is a great place to start.
+Remember the front yard is sometimes the only thing prospective buyers will see when deciding on what San Marcos homes for sale to schedule a viewing, so making a good first impression is a great place to start.